What Is Mobile Device Management (MDM) And What Are Its Benefits?

 One caveat: all MDM platforms will claim to be a good fit for smaller organizations, but this is simply not the case.
 Small organizations don’t necessarily need the most expensive option with all of the bells and whistles that a larger organization may want and need.

-It helps to have an idea of what you want in terms of features, but the reality is that sometimes we don’t know what we don’t know, right?
+It helps to have an idea of what you want in terms of features, but the reality is that sometimes you may not know which specific features may benefit your business the most.

-I always recommend doing your research to learn about your options.
-Talk to your peers or even your competitors to find out what they are using and why.
-Ask about their pain points.
-Ask vendors for recommendations.
+At Kelser, we recommend doing your research to learn about your options.
+Talk to your peers to find out what they are using or ask your trusted managed IT services company to gain valuable insight on several possible solutions and their recommendations.

 What Should I Consider Before Selecting An MDM Platform For My Business?